Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Technical Appendix

 Human creativity often relies on detecting \emph{structural matches} across distant ideas and \emph{adapting} them by transferring mechanisms from one domain to another \cite{gentner1997structure,gentner_relational_2005,chan2011benefits,chan2016analogy}.
 For example, microwave ovens were discovered by {\it repurposing} radar technology developed during World War II.
 Teflon, today chiefly used in non-stick cookware, was first used in armament development.
 Recognizing the potential of this innovation process, major organizations such as NASA and Procter \& Gamble actively engage in searching for opportunities to adapt existing technologies for new markets \cite{pg}.

-Online repositories of products, scientific papers, and patents present a significant opportunity to augment and scale this core process of innovation.
+Online repositories of millions of products, scientific papers, and patents present an opportunity to augment and scale this core process of innovation.
 The large scale and diversity of these repositories is important, because inspiration can be found in unexpected places -- for example, a car mechanic recently invented a simple device to ease childbirths by adapting a trick for extracting a cork stuck in a wine bottle, which he discovered in a YouTube video \cite{venema_car_2013}.

 However, the predominant way human problem-solvers currently interact with these repositories --- via standard search engines --- does not tap into their potential for augmenting and scaling human ingenuity.
 Core to this limitation is the representation of ideas in the form of unstructured textual descriptions.
 This representation hinders creative innovation interactions that require traversing multiple levels of granularity and abstraction around a focal problem, to ``break out'' of fixation on the details of a specific problem by exploring the design space and viewing novel perspectives on problems and solutions \cite{linseyWordTreesMethodDesignbyanalogy2008,dorstCoreDesignThinking2011,chanBestDesignIdeas2015,kittur2019scaling}.